Mohita21/Swap-Curve-Forecasting/README.md

 ## Question:
 Since Swap curve plays important roles in bank’s treasury, it is very important to have a good prediction of it.
 A dataset consists of Swap rates at daily frequency for time period of 1995-07-14 to 2021-02-28.
 Different time maturities were laid in the dataset.
 Below is a snapshot of dataset.
 Maturities ranged from 1,2,3,6,9 months to 1,2,3,4,5,6,7,8,9,10 years.
 Every row denotes a swap curve spread across given maturities.
 Predict Swap Curve for March 19th, 2021 across given set of maturities.

+# This work propose two methods to forecast Swap Curve:
+- 1. Statistical Method
+- 2. Autoencoder

+It is recommended to first go through the statistical method followed by autoencoders.

+It is found that statistical method performs better than the autoencoder.